 After graduating from Michigan State University, Robert Oehl moved to New York City, eventually receiving his MFA in Photography and Printmaking from Pratt Institute.
 Robert has shown his work in group and solo exhibitions at venues including The John Davis Gallery, Hudson, NY; The National Science and Media Museum in Bradford, UK; New Mexico History Museum, Santa Fe, New Mexico; The Holland Tunnel Gallery, Brooklyn, NY; The Visual Studies Workshop, Rochester NY; The Woodstock Artists Association and Museum, Woodstock, NY; The Ely Center of Contemporary Art, New Haven, CT, and The Gallery at Marygrove College, Detroit MI.

 David Shuster earned a Bachelor of Arts in Theatre Lighting Design and subsequently made an abrupt turn to pursue a career in higher education and non-profit social enterprise.
-As such, he identifies as an amateur photographer who works mostly by happenstance, prepared to capture moments when the light, composition, and subject are compelling and likely to be otherwise missed.
-He believes that by capturing and sharing these images we are able to contemplate and broaden our understanding of the world in which we live.
+As a result, he enjoys dabbling in photography and other artistic media as time allows.
+Often working by happenstance, his images capture fleeting moments of light and perspective that might otherwise pass by unnoticed.
+He believes that by sharing these images we are able to contemplate and broaden our understanding of the world in which we live.

 Between 1969 and 1975, Raphael Warshaw worked as a news, editorial, and advertising photographer and had one-man photo shows in New York.
 In 1976, faced with the need to support a new family, he became a medical researcher and for the next 40 years used photography primarily for record-keeping.
 In 2011, Warshaw was admitted to George Mason University as an MFA candidate.
 He graduated in 2015, and once again considers himself a photographer.